In the parable Jesus told,

 Unifying the Three Levels

 Some people, though not many, have been successful in unifying the three levels of their being, and it is evident.
-Gordon B. Hinckley, Thomas S. Monson, and many other church leaders have successfully emulated this kind of spiritually-influenced unifying of the three levels of the human being.
+Gordon B. Hinckley, Thomas S. Monson, and many other church leaders have successfully emulated this kind of spiritually influenced unifying of the three levels of the human being.

 When the inner self is in conflict with or is blocking the influence of the spiritual core, it usually is demonstrated on the outer level, to one degree or another.
 Sometimes we try to align our outer self with the spiritual core, even though there exists conflict in between.
-We may even deny that any conflict exists, or try to ignore it.
-But until we improve the alignment of the three levels, we can never truly, sucessfully have an outer self that reflects the strength, power and love of the spiritual core.
+We may even deny that any conflict exists or try to ignore it.
+But until we improve the alignment of the three levels, we can never truly, successfully have an outer self that reflects the strength, power and love of the spiritual core.

 Throughout life, we can choose to be influenced within the area of two extremes: to be totally righteous or totally evil.
 The spiritual core can eventually consume and control the other levels in goodness, or it can eventually depart the being and leave an empty hole, allowing the influences of evil to completely take over.

 Recognizing that our core is spiritual, and that we have the ability to choose to allow that core to influence and control our entire being, is a method of understanding our potential and true nature.
-It can give us strength to make right choices, and puts us on the path toward becoming who we really want to become.
+It can give us strength to make right choices and puts us on the path toward becoming who we really want to become.

 I gain comfort and strength realizing that, in the core of my being, I really am righteous and desire only righteousness.